marcin-wosinek/blog/_posts/2015-02-12-Automation-in-AngularJs.md

 * (almost) all tools are written in js
 * server side js
 * npm as a dependency manager
-* nvm - cli utility that takes care of managin multiple node version at the same machine
+* nvm - CLI utility that takes care of managin multiple node version at the same machine

 ## Dependency tree @ npm
 * nested dependency tree
-* same module can exist in different version
+* the same module can exist in different version

 ## CI
 * all QA task should be run as part of CI process
-* projects at github plays nicely with travis-ci
+* projects at GitHub plays nicely with travis-ci

 ## Release flow
 * code is kept in source repo
 * after build, code is pushed to separate git repo
-* code is available for bower/npm etc
+* code is available for bower/npm, etc
 * "poor man's artifact repository"

 ## Semver